-Sarau Carioca is a Brazilian duo composed of guitarist Marcos Martins and singer Luana Cunha.
+Sarau Carioca is a Winnipeg-based Brazilian duo composed of guitarist Marcos Martins and singer Luana Cunha.

-Celebrating their admiration for Samba and Bossa Nova, Sarau Carioca brings interpretations of some of the pearls of Brazilian music, including compositions by Cartola, Tom Jobim, Noel Rosa, Vinicius de Moraes, Adoniran Barbosa, Baden Powell, Lupicínio Rodrigues, and Carlos Lyra, to name a few.
+Like most musicians, Sarau Carioca started out playing greatest songs of all time.
+Celebrating their admiration for Samba and Bossa Nova, they have been bringing to different venues in Canada interpretations of some of the pearls of Brazilian music, including compositions by Tom Jobim, Vinicius de Moraes, Baden Powell, and Noel Rosa, to name a few.

 The thing that all these artists have in common is the music that serves as vehicle for their ideas: samba.
 Samba is an African-Brazilian music genre that was born in the nineteenth-century in the state of Bahia (northeast of Brazil) and was developed in Rio de Janeiro, Brazil.
 The genre became famous worldwide when, in the 1960s, a movement known as bossa nova caught the attention of the jazz world.
 Since then, many artists all over the globe have recorded and performed this music that brings us so much joy.